Axion dark matter from extended misalignment with a constant-$\omega_\phi$ pre-oscillatory phase and dark radiation: Pre-inflationary ALP decaying to dark radiation

 where $H_{\rm tr}=H_0\sqrt{\Omega^0_{\rm rad}}a_{\rm tr}^{-2}$ is the Hubble expansion rate at the transition.
 The desired potential is then obtained by inverting the above expressions and substituting the result into Eq.~(\ref{potentialofa})

-These potentials belong to the class of {\it{tracking}} potentials \cite{Ratra:1987rm,Steinhardt:1999nw,Sahni:1999gb,Tsujikawa:2013fta}, for which the scalar field dynamics asymptotically converge toward an attractor solution, rendering the evolution insensitive to the choice of initial conditions.
+For $\omega_\phi\leq 1/3$, the power is negative and these potentials belong to the class of {\it{tracking}} potentials \cite{Ratra:1987rm,Steinhardt:1999nw,Sahni:1999gb,Tsujikawa:2013fta}, for which the scalar field dynamics asymptotically converge toward an attractor solution, rendering the evolution insensitive to the choice of initial conditions.
+This property is no longer true for $\omega_\phi>1/3$, and the initial conditions must be adjusted for the field to realize the desired value of $\omega_\phi$.
+Nevertheless, we will include this case in our analysis.
 The constant $V_{\rm tr}$, corresponding to the value of the ALP potential during the transition, is undetermined.
 Using Eq.~(\ref{velocity}), the energy density of the ALP during the phase with constant $\omega_\phi$ is given by

 and at the transition

 Let us define the parameter